 Welcome to aurel's documentation!

-finite difference schemes for 3D grids,
+• Advanced finite difference schemes: Multiple discretization schemes for 3D spatial grids

 Installation